 . . .
 But I confess, part of me is scared.
 What if I’m the 10 percent that doesn’t get my vision back?
 What if I’m the uncommon girl who gets optic neuritis in my other eye at the same time? . . .
 And what if I have MS. . . .
 Again, I should have prayed for glasses all along.
 MS terrifies me.
 It’s so strange to think about diseases when they suddenly walk up to you, hold out their hand, and introduce themselves.
 “Hi.
 My name is MS. I don’t care what your name is, but we’re going to become very close.”
 My heart tears for every MS patient out there.
 How could I have been so consumed in my own life to realize there is this whole mass of people who have been diagnosed with this.
 I feel guilty, foolish, embarrassed, stupid.

-They say God only gives you what you can handle.
+They say people are given what they can handle.
 That’s one of the things I think about often. . . .
-Only things I can handle.
-God, do you think I can handle blindness?
-Do you think I can handle MS?
-I feel like I should know, but only He does.
+Only what they can handle.
+Can I handle being blind?
+Handle MS?
+I feel like I should know, but I don’t.
 Why?
 When will I know what I can handle?
 I want to know now . . . but I don’t.
 Truthfully, I just want to go back to how it was.
 Go back to planning a wedding.
-Go back to imagining what James’ and my apartment would look like.
+Go back to imagining what James’s and my apartment would look like.
 Go back to talking about my sister’s latest wedding plans.
 I just want to go back.
 I know this is silly.
 That’s supposed to be one of the “good” things about life — You can never go back, only forward. . . .
 And yet, I don’t want to move ahead.
 I want to get married, without a doubt, but I don’t want to plan anything or do anything else for it.
 I don’t want to work.
 I don’t want to pretend I’m feeling fine.
 I don’t want people to feel like they have to walk on egg shells around me or ask how I am.
 I just want to go away somewhere for awhile, slip quietly away.

 So that’s my story.
 I think I’ve told you everything.
 Of course there will be more . . . and maybe I’ll post that too.
 I think I’m going to post this though.
 I truly do.
 It’s about 5:15 a.m.
 Everyone’s asleep . . . and after a failed attempt at sleep myself, I’m writing.
 Writing because this feels right; it feels good.
 Because after I’m done writing, I can breathe.
 And maybe sleep.
 And maybe start a new day.
 Baby steps.

 . . .
-God only gives us what we can handle . . .
-Dear Lord.
-What will I be handling? . . .
+People are only given what they what we can handle . . .
+What will I be handling?